 Paternity comes with rights and responsibilities.
 A father can petition the court for visiting or custody rights but may need to support them financially.

-Once paternity has been established, both parents are on equal footing before the court.
-Neither the father nor the mother will be given any preference, and the court will award custody based on the child’s best interests.
+Once paternity is established, both parents are equal in the eyes of the law.
+Neither the father nor the mother will receive any preference, and the court will award custody in the child’s best interests.

 The court looks at several factors in determining custody of the child.
-Either parent may be awarded sole custody, or the court can choose to give each parent joint custody.
+Either parent may receive sole custody, or the court can choose to give each parent joint custody.

 If you are an unmarried parent, be sure you understand how this determination could affect a potential custody dispute.
 Consult a Georgia family law attorney before you take any legal actions that could have unintended consequences.